Minister for Māori Development

 The Minister for Māori Development is the minister in the New Zealand Government with broad responsibility for government policy towards Māori, the first inhabitants of New Zealand.
-The Minister heads the Te Puni Kōkiri (TPK, or the Ministry of Māori Development).
+The Minister heads Te Puni Kōkiri (TPK, or the Ministry of Māori Development).
 Between 1947 and 2014 the position was called Minister of Māori Affairs; before that it was known as Minister of Native Affairs.
 The current Minister for Māori Development is Tama Potaka.

 Role

 The role of the Minister for Māori Development differs from those of other ministers.
 While the Minister for Māori Development does have a government department to supervise (Te Puni Kōkiri, TPK for short, or the Ministry of Māori Development), he or she also has input into other portfolios to the extent that they affect Māori.
 For example, the Minister for Māori Development would expect to be involved in the development of Māori language policy in the education portfolio, even though education is normally the sole responsibility of the Minister of Education.